adobe/aem-cloud-service-source-migration/packages/index-converter/README.md

 3. Run `npm install` to install all the required dependencies
 4. Inside the `executors` folder:
     * add the required configurations to `config.yaml`.
-Refer to [Configurations](#configurations) sections bellow to know more.
+Refer to [Configurations](#configurations) sections below to learn more.
     * run `node index-converter.js` to execute the tool
     * `./target/index/` will contain the resulting restructured projects